 Students must register for courses prior to the beginning of the term.
 The Drop/Add period can be identified on the CAHSS Academic Calendar located in this catalog and online.
-Various refund periods are detailed in the Academic Calendar.
+Various refund periods are detailed in the Academic Calendar:

-http://cahss.nova.edu/forms/shss academic calendar 2015-2016.pdf
+http://cahss.nova.edu/forms/CAHSS 2016-2017 Academic Calendar.pdf